-Putting your property on the market is a big step, and with the amount of money that changes hands, it’s vital you know the best questions to ask your estate agent when selling.
+Putting your property on the market is a big step, and with the amount of money that changes hands, it’s vital you know the best questions to ask your estate agent when selling a property.

-So, to make sure your property sale goes smoothly, here’s our guide to the best questions to ask your estate agent when selling a property in the UK:
+So, to make sure your property sale goes smoothly, we have brought together our experiences to create our guide to the best questions to ask your estate agent when selling a property in the UK:

 Q1: How Much Do You Charge?